Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Worst Use Case

-For some communities and countries, PayPal is not a good fit, either because of reach (e.g. Pakistan) and banking issues, or because of a regulatory problem.
+For some communities and countries, PayPal is not a good fit, either because of reach (e.g., Pakistan) and banking issues, or because of regulatory issues.

 Is Consolidating Your Payment Methods a Good Idea?